-However, if you are obese, you must consider all of the above-mentioned factors and set a reasonable calorie reduction that allows you to lose weight while allowing your skin to adapt to the change in body mass.
+However, if you are obese, you must consider all of the above-mentioned factors and set a reasonable calorie reduction that allows you to lose weight while allowing ideal skin tightening to adapt to the change in body mass.

 But we still cannot put a number out there, can we?